Aktualisiert: 20. Aug. 2022

-The reason why I write smoking in parenthesis is this: it is not a traditional smoking method using smoke as the flavoring agent.
+The reason why I write smoking in parenthesis is this: it is not a traditional smoking method which uses smoke as the flavoring agent.
 In this case the already smoked tea does this job.

 So what is this smoked tea that I am talking about?

 It is Lapsang Souchong.

-We obviously use an Organic variety, as there are some Lapsang Souchongs that have artificial smoke flavors added.
+We obviously use an Organic (BIO) variety, as there are some Lapsang Souchongs that have artificial smoke flavors added.

 The recipe for this Smoked Sauerkraut is quite simple and it can be visualized through this picture below.

 So, white cabbage, carrots, onions, garlic, Lapsang Souchong and salt.
 That is all one needs.

 First we make our regular Sauerkraut